akhil-reddy/beads/README.md

 A micro-collaborative 'bead' ecosystem that enables multi-modal cognition, task autonomy and adaptive intelligence.

+I would highly recommend a read through the below blog, for context on this project.

 | **`Blog`**                                                                               |
 |------------------------------------------------------------------------------------------|
 | [![Blog](https://img.shields.io/badge/Reader-Friendly-blue)](https://xipher19.github.io) |